“I want every single person, who is committed to living the life they truly desire,

 The following day, I had to start salvaging my business (again) I needed to lay a couple of people off, as the damage he had done to the business was quite bad.

 I managed to get out of the lease I had (at cost) on the old barn and after paying off some more of my staff.
 I researched and found a company in Holland that could build me a large log cabin, in my garden, at a ridiculously low cost, where I could move my business and feel secure.

 A couple of my team came with me to our new ‘home’ office, and we started again, with less cost and a lot more action.
 We re-built the business.

 We weathered the 2007-2009 recession quite well.
 By then we had multiple large-scale global accounts with many of the top companies, I was flying all over the world and delivering some of the most exciting training programmes I could create.

 The Stability bit

-Yes, you guessed it right.
-I/We had to adapt again, I could not be travelling all over the world and being away from the family when my daughter was in and out of hospital.
-So, I quit my own business and I got a job, that ensured I was UK based and had stability and a regular income.
+Then in 2010 one of my daughter became seriously ill, with a long-term and life changing condition.
+I could not possibly be travelling all over the world and being away from the family when my daughter was in and out of hospital.
+So, I quit my own business and I got a more stable job, that ensured I was UK based and closer to home.

-My team had grown to easily be able to take on everything that I was doing, I had done my what I had set out to do and was by then actually getting in their way.
-The company looked after me very well, we parted company on OK terms, and I kept my shares in the bigger group business for another year.
-Happy days!
+My management team had grown to easily be able to take on everything that I was doing, I had done what I had set out to do and was by then actually getting in their way.
+The company looked after me well, we parted company on good terms and I left with a few shares and a nice redundancy package.

 The Final bit

-I have enjoyed being an entrepreneur, doing my own thing, exploring new markets and business opportunities.
+I have enjoyed being an entrepreneur, exploring new markets and business opportunities.
 I have not been tied to a corporate life-style.
 I have not been at the beck-and-call of any other person (other than my wife of course ;).
 And, most importantly, thanks to the internet I am now earning considerably more than any previous (fixed) six figure Directors salary!